ON DEMAND LEARNING VIDEO

 - All sections of the model form in detail.

-- The pros and cons of using your own validation form.
+- The pros and cons of using your own debt validation notice.

 "The CFPB is very interested in the principle of making sure that we are collecting the right amount, from the right consumer, and respecting their communication preferences."